nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ## Comparison to NanoGPT

 Below is the same animation as above, comparing the generation quality and speed of both models.
 The first thing that sticks out is the difference in generation speed.
-We can see that my infini-gram implementation takes `0.08` seconds for generation (running on my M1 CPU), **250x** faster than the 10M parameter nanoGPT implementation (on my M1 GPU).
+We can see that my infini-gram implementation takes `0.08` seconds for generation ($k=2$, running on my M1 CPU), **250x** faster than the 10M parameter nanoGPT implementation (trained for 2500 steps on my M1 GPU).

 <img alt="Infini-gram vs GPT" style="max-width: 100%" src="/images/unbounded-n-gram.gif">